ipdk-io/k8s-infra-offload/docs/setup.md

    For CDQ, till ending with d3 are default sub-functions so first interface ending with d4 needs to be assigned to arp and d5 to host.

-   For SRIOV - Frist VF interface wnding with v0 goes to arp and V1 goes to host
+   For SRIOV - First VF interface ending with v0 goes to arp and V1 goes to host

 8. Run ARP-Proxy script, which creates a new namespace and assigns an interface from the pool of interfaces created in previous step.
-   On ES2100 target, user needs to explicitly configure the interface to be assigned using IFACE environment variable.
+   On E2100 target, user needs to explicitly configure the interface to be assigned using IFACE environment variable.

    ```bash